til-lang/til/docs/packages.md

 (Some debugging info can be presented to you, but that is sent to `stderr`.)

-## Using your module as a command
+## Using your package as a command

-If you want your module´s users to be able to simply call `teste` (that
+If you want your package´s users to be able to simply call `teste` (that
-is: your own module name) as a command in Til you can simply name the main command `null`, like this:
+is: your own package name) as a command in Til you can simply name the main command `null`, like this:

 ```d
     commands[null] = (string path, CommandContext context) ...
 ```

-If you want **both** things (a named command in the module and the call to the module itself), you can create this kind of "alias":
+If you want **both** things (a named command in the package and the call to the package itself), you can create this kind of "alias":

 ```d
     commands["test"] = (string path, CommandContext context) ...